 Order of the Western Prima Spada: Membership in the order is offered to the winner of the Annual Kingdom Rapier Championship at the end of their term as Champion.

 Augmentation of Arms: given at the discretion of the Crown, for whatever reason the Crown may desire.
 It is an addition to the Arms of the recipient, the form of which is (usually) determined by the Crown and the College of Arms.

 Order of Valor: given by the king for great service in times of war.
 Usually given to those who lead units, or who have made some other especially noteworthy contribution.
 Its symbol is a torse braided of green, gold and red.

-Roll of Western Heroes: given to those few fighters whose actions in war have transcended that of their fellow combatants by displaying indomitable spirit and honor on the field of battle.
-Those so honored will have their name, the date, the field of battle and the act(s) that earned them this recognition inscribed on a Scroll of Honor, with all others who have been so recognized, to be immortalized for all time.
+Western Hero: given to those few fighters whose actions in war have transcended that of their fellow combatants by displaying indomitable spirit and honor on the field of battle.
+Those so honored will have their name, the date, the field of battle, and the act(s) that earned them this recognition inscribed on a Scroll of Honor, with all others who have been so recognized, to be immortalized for all time.

 Order of the Silver Mantle: given to consistently well-accoutered fighters.